 MirroFlex Tub and Shower Walls are ideal for wet areas.
 These robust wall surfaces are an attractive, economical alternative to traditional ceramic tiling.
 In fact, MirroFlex Tub and Shower Walls are a home renovator's dream thanks to their durable, non-porous, grout-free properties and easy installation and maintenance.

 The only tub and shower wall panels you can purchase are made of acrylic material.
-While this is a common material, it isn't the best to choose for your tub and shower because acrylic can be extremely thin, and it can actually expand and contract while you are working with it which makes it much harder to properly install.
+While this is a common material, it isn't the best to choose for your tub and shower because acrylic can be extremely thin, and it can actually expand and contract while you are working with it, which makes it much harder to properly install.

-You will need special tools in order to complete the installation yourself.
+You will need special tools to complete the installation yourself.
 This is not the case at all.
-You can purchase a standard kit which includes the panels with folding corners and the finishing trim for the side panels.
+You can purchase a standard kit that includes the panels with folding corners and the finishing trim for the side panels.
 The sizes are adjustable, and you can easily cut the trim for the side panels to the appropriate size for the bathtub or shower with just a pair of scissors.

-Finally, the materials you choose for the tub and shower walls should be durable and long-lasting as well as non-porous, so no water will leak in under the panels and cause a mold or mildew problem or other extensive damage to your bathroom.
+Finally, the materials you choose for the tub and shower walls should be durable, long-lasting, and non-porous, so no water will leak under the panels and cause a mold or mildew problem or other extensive damage to your bathroom.